 Robert Foster.

-The Sunbirds also made noise on the national stage.
+The Sunbirds also made noise on the national stage!
 Shemar Palmer improved his season-best in the 200 meters, moving into the No. 1 spot in the nation, while also posting a season-best in the 400 meters to rank No. 2 nationally.
-Avril Mendoza continued her strong campaign, setting a new lifetime best that places her fourth in the country.
+Avril Mendoza continued her strong campaign, setting a new lifetime best that placed her fourth in the country.
+Jonathan Tseko-Biffle also improved his NCAA provisional mark in the 110m hurdles with a time of 14.23.
+Monte Moore delivered a record-breaking performance in the 800 meters, placing fourth overall with a time of 1:48.91 to set a new program record and provisional mark.

-At the La Verne meet, Fresno Pacific's distance group continued its momentum with a series of personal-best performances.
+At the Leopard Invite, Fresno Pacific's distance group continued its momentum with a series of personal-best performances.
 Jaslin Arana (18:29) and Alesandro Escarzaga (15:34) each recorded PRs in the 5,000 meters, while Daniel Galvez (4:03) and Isaac Medina (4:08) notched personal bests in the 1,500 meters.
+On the track, Aamir Smith and Jovarie Hayden finished second and third in the 200m, coming in at 22.16 and 22.17, respectively.
+Jackson Paramo finished third in the 400m (48.74) and Shaniya Randolph closed out the day with a third-place finish in the 200m, finishing with a time of 24.71.

-Overall, the Sunbirds showcased their depth and progression, combining record-breaking performances with a wave of personal bests as they continue to build momentum late in the season.
+Overall, the Sunbirds showcased their depth and progression, combining record-breaking performances with a wave of personal bests.
+The 'Birds head to the PacWest Championships this weekend, competing down in San Diego from April 23-25th.

 SUNBIRD SOCIALÂ